DK26/osa-mailer-docs/src/setup-windows.md

 8. The `Create Task` window will pop-up
 9. Provide the name for the task: `Check Outbox` (recommended)
-10. Under `Security options`, select the `Run whether use is logged on or not` and select the `Do not store password.
+10. Under `Security options`, select the `Run whether user is logged on or not` and check the `Do not store password.
 The task will only have access to local computer resources.` checkbox
 11. Click on the `Triggers` tab

    ![Task Scheduler Create Task](images/windows_task_scheduler/task_scheduler_new_task.png)